paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-6a-export-import-bank-of-the-united-states.md

 (2) **Administration of program** — The tied aid credit program shall be administered by the Bank—

-  (A) in consultation with the Secretary and in accordance with the principles, process, and standards developed pursuant to paragraph (5) of this subsection and the purposes described in subsection (a)(5) of this section;
+  (A) in consultation with the Secretary and in accordance with the principles, process, and standards developed pursuant to paragraph (5) of this subsection and the purposes described in subsection (a)(5);

   (B) in cooperation with United States exporters and private financial institutions or entities, and in consultation with other Federal agencies, as appropriate; and